bigdatasys/scala-bigdata-ml-nlp/README.md

-# Scala applications using Spark for Big Data statistics
+# Scala Applications for Big Data using Spark MLlib, ML Pipelines, SQL

 ## Info
 * Building applications for summary statistics using Apache Spark and Scala.
+* Building applications for clustering using Apache Spark (Machine Learning) and Scala.

 ## Dependencies
 * Scala: 2.12.12
 * Apache Spark: 3.0.0
 * Maven Scala Plugin: 2.15.2
-* OpenJDK 64-Bit Server VM, Java 1.8.0_222
+* OpenJDK 64-Bit Server VM, Java 1.8
 * SBT 1.2.1
 * Windows binaries for Hadoop versions: winutils
 * Apache Hive Configuration Properties (providing data query and analysis, a SQL-like interface to query data stored in various databases and file systems that integrate with Hadoop).